AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/post-launch.md

     - **Index management**: Ensure that every table has a primary key and remove any duplicate indexes, as these can reduce efficiency and lead to conflicts during simultaneous writes.

-    - **Database clustering**: For high-traffic scenarios, setting up database clustering, such as with the Galera Cluster, can help balance the load across multiple MySQL servers, preventing single-server bottlenecks.

-    - **MySQL configuration adjustments**: Tuning MySQL's memory settings, such as the innodb_buffer_pool_instances and innodb-thread-concurrency, can help optimize memory usage and thread management.

     - **Cron job optimization**: Cron jobs should be scheduled during off-peak hours to minimize the impact on performance, especially if background tasks like indexing are frequent.

   >[!TIP]